 - 1/8 teaspoon vanilla extract

 - Preheat oven to 400F.
 Line two baking sheets with parchment paper or lightly grease with cooking spray.

 - In a large mixing bowl on medium-high speed (with paddle attachment if using stand mixer), beat together the cream cheese and sugar until smooth.
-Beat in the egg yolk then beat in the apple butter and vanilla.

 - On a lightly floured surface, unfold one of the puff pastry sheets.
 Roll it out slightly to a 10x10 square.
 Cut the dough into 4 even squares.
 Repeat with the second puff pastry sheet.